 “The man who forgets to be thankful has fallen asleep in life.” – Robert Louis Stevenson

 Two simple words can often mean the difference between long-term success and mediocrity in business.
 In today’s competitive environment, few things make a company stand out more in the eyes of clients and customers than the words “Thank you.”
 It tells them “we appreciate you and your business,” “We are honored that you chose us,” and “We will do everything possible to make sure you have an enjoyable experience with our products or services.”

 That’s a lot for just two words.
 Maybe it’s a lot because not enough people and companies say thank you correctly.
-As we approach the end of 2019, take time to properly thank your clients and customers for giving you the opportunity to serve them.
+Take time to properly thank your clients and customers for giving you the opportunity to serve them.
 Here are five ideas and suggestions to get you started:

 - Make it Unique – If you have a small list of clients, or if you have a VIP list of regular customers, you should know their likes and dislikes.
 By taking the extra time to select a gift that is personalized for them, it shows that you care about their business…and they will (or at least should) appreciate your thoughtfulness.

 - Don’t Overwhelm Them – The right gift for a client or customer is thoughtful and within a certain price range.
 You don’t want to give the appearance of trying to buy their business for the next year.
 If you have any questions about a gift, ask a colleague or friend who can help you avoid an awkward situation.

 - Be Timely – An end of the year gift given in the middle of January seems like an after-thought.
 Unless your client is out of town and won’t be back until the New Year, your objective is to have the gift to them before the holidays.
 In other words, start writing your list TODAY and have a deadline for purchasing and mailing the gifts to your clients.